salottodev/bisq-mobile/README.md

 ### Share a trusted Bisq Node

  - **Bisq Connect** (Gradle module `:apps:clientApp` for Android and the `iosClient` Xcode project for iOS), a thin Bisq client app that can be configured to connect to a trusted Bisq2 node (over Tor or clearnet) to cater for people willing to try Bisq from somebody they really trust (popularily described as "Uncle Jim") who is willing to share their Bisq node with them.

+Want to host that node yourself?
+See [Run a trusted Bisq 2 node](#run-a-trusted-bisq-2-node) for the ways to run one.

 ## How to contribute